mwnewlin/afit_mlperf_training/sentiment_analysis/Notes.md

 ### Directly run the benchmark on the 0th GPU
 The sentiment_analsys benchmark program only uses a single GPU.
 This example specifies only the 0th GPU using the NV_GPU environment variable.
-If the benchmark segfaults you might need to check that no one else is already using the GPU you specified with NV_GPU (ues the nvidia-smi command).
+If the benchmark segfaults you might need to check that no one else is already using the GPU you specified with NV_GPU (ues the nvidia-smi command to see the GPU utilization and running GPU processes).

 ```bash
 sudo NV_GPU=0 nvidia-docker run \